How to overcome feelings of Shame, Embarrassment and Humiliation. Shaming and Shame resilience. | Nar Mina | Skillshare

 Ashamed of emotions and feelings?

-People pleasing, Patronizing, Helping others.
-Why is it bad?
+People pleasing, Patronizing, and Helping Others: Why Can It Be Bad?

 Do you often show contempt and indifference?